medo64/TmpUsb/README.md

 additional 1 KB penalty and at least four directory entries are gone.
 Under Windows available size is thus 7-8 KB (depending on version) while we get 8 KB under Linux.

+#### Manufacturing ####

+If you want to make this board your self, just [grab the latest gerbers](http://www.jmedved.com/releases/tmpusb/) and send it over to [OSH Park](http://oshpark.com/) (or any other PCB manufacturer of your choice).

+Inside the archive you will also find parts list and the latest firmware.